 Artist: Heitor Villa-Lobos

 This short guitar concerto from Brazil’s finest composer consistently keeps things interesting.
-The virtuosic passages — of which there are plenty — possess a jazzy flair, while the small orchestral ensemble always remains in perfect step.
-Some sections even sound a little like Steve Howe, which certainly makes my mood for a day.
-But that’s probably because the prog-rocker was inspired by Andrés Segovia, the legendary classical guitarist whom this Concerto was originally written for.
+The virtuosic passages — of which there are plenty — possess a jazzy flair, while the small orchestral ensemble interlocks in perfect step.
+Some sections of the piece remind me of the work of Steve Howe, which certainly makes my mood for a day.
+But that’s probably because the prog-rocker was inspired by Andrés Segovia, the legendary classical guitarist to whom this Concerto was originally written for.

 Symphony No. 8 in D Minor

 Containing a multitude of percussion instruments — from vibraphones to glockenspiels — Vaughan Williams’ Eighth Symphony is perhaps his most rhythmic, and maybe his most dynamic.
 Typical of Vaughan Williams to be pastoral, but so too is his propensity for constant motion.
 Once again, Britain’s national composer delivers the goods.